 State of the Art

-Press Release: State of the Art is a seduction of the dance artists by the business of dance.
+State of the Art is a seduction of the dance artists by the developing industry of business of dance / dance management.
 The question, “Does Dance as Business pose a threat to Dance as Art?”
-State of the Art is a powerful dance-drama based on today’s artist’s struggle to survive the socio/economic demands of the 1980s.
+State of the Art is a powerful dance-drama, featuring a female soloist struggling with a quartet in white dress suits.
+The drama reveals today’s artist’s struggle to survive the socio/economic demands of the 1980s.
 Maida devised a list of statements by leading dance artists and sometime managers and asked the audience to match the statement with the artists name.
 In 1986 perhaps the relationship of management and dance was more intense than today.
-Management continues to be a problem for the dance artist and is continually of concern to Withers when the focus shifts from questions related to art and becomes a commodity for the industry.
+Often, management continues to be a challenge for the dance artist and is continually of concern to Withers when the focus shifts from questions related to art and becomes a commodity for the industry system.
+What model(s) work for the variety of dance artists and dance art?

-DC Composer – Michael Willis – driving musical score for twenty instruments realized on a synthesizer.
+DC Composer – Michael Willis – created a driving musical score for twenty instruments realized on a synthesizer.
 (Music score available in MWDCCo file).

 State of the Art gestures served as the basis for the evening-length performance Trans Action (2014)